15 Best Things to Do in Krakow, Poland in 2024

 No matter what your interests are, Krakow’s museums offer something for everyone.

-And to make the most of it, make sure to get your hands on the Krakow Card that allows you to visit 38 Museums in 1, 2, or 3 for a very affordable price.
+To make the most of it, make sure to get your hands on the Krakow Card, which allows you to visit 38 museums in 1, 2, or 3 for a very affordable price.

 Best Museums in Krakow